behnazkhoshnood/tadig-restaurant/README.md

   - #### Typography

-    - Roboto and Baloo Bhaina font are the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+    - Roboto and Baloo Bhaina font are the main fonts used throughout the whole website with Sans Serif as the fallback font in a case for any reason the font isn't being imported into the site correctly.

   - #### Imagery and content

     - Home page large, background hero carousel slide is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.

-    - In Order pages all the dishes have their image next to them.
-The informations about the dishes are all taken from wikipedia except the one's mentioned below in the table.
+    - In Order pages, all the dishes have their image next to them.
+The information about the dishes is all taken from Wikipedia except the ones mentioned below in the table.
 Source of all images used in this site is mentioned in the table below:

     <br>